casdoor/casdoor-website/docs/ldap/config.md

 The sync table lists users under the configured base DN.
 Already-synced users are shown with the checkbox disabled.
 Select users and sync to import them into the organization.

+Syncing is not restricted to global admins: an administrator of the organization can also list and sync that organization's LDAP users.
+Editing the LDAP server settings above still requires a global admin.

 ![ldap_sync](/img/ldap/ldap_sync.png)

 ## Group and OU sync